ben-williams/excellent_figures/README.md

-Overhauled the .Rnw file (LaTeX) to a more user friendly .Rmd file (markdown).
-Code will be up shortly.
-The work in progress is available here http://ben-williams.github.io/updated_ggplot_figures.html
+The .Rmd file that creates this website http://ben-williams.github.io/updated_ggplot_figures.html is now available

 # excellent_figures
 creating excellent figures in ggplot

-Code for generating a pdf via knitr/sweave with RStudio

 If you find any errors or have additions that would improve this document please edit and submit a pull request!